City of Death: Plot

-The Doctor learns Scaroth threatens to destroy Paris if Romana does not continue the work.
-He tries to gain the Countess' help by showing the Count's true form, but he kills her.
+Scaroth threatens to destroy Paris if Romana stops helping him.
+The Doctor tries to gain the Countess' help by showing Scaroth's true form, but Scaroth kills her.
 Romana completes the work and Scaroth uses it to travel to the past.
-The Doctor ushers Romana and Duggan into the TARDIS, fearing that the ship's explosion was the spark that started the development of life on Earth, and if Scaroth should prevent it, humanity would not exist.
-They arrive in time for Duggan to knock Scaroth out before he can reach the ship.
-Scaroth returns to present Earth, where he is discovered in his alien form by his bodyguard Hermann, and they get into a fight which damages the equipment and sets the mansion on fire.
-Hermann escapes, but Scaroth burns to death.
-By the time the Doctor, Romana, and Duggan arrive, the original Mona Lisa and 5 of the 6 copies have been burned in the fire, but the last copy remains safe.
-Duggan argues that they've lost an invaluable piece of art, but the Doctor assures him that the copy, still done by Leonardo's hand, will go unnoticed, and that art is worthless if its monetary value is all that matters.
-The Doctor and Romana say goodbye to Duggan at the Eiffel Tower.
+The Doctor, Romana and Duggan follow him via the TARDIS, fearing that the ship's explosion created life on Earth, and if Scaroth should prevent it, humanity would not exist.
+Duggan knocks Scaroth out in time, returning the latter to the present, where he is discovered, unmasked, by his bodyguard.
+The ensuing fight sets the mansion ablaze, destroying Scaroth and the paintings save one marked copy.
+Duggan argues that they've lost an invaluable piece of art, but the Doctor assures him that the copy, still done by Leonardo's hand, will go unnoticed, and that art is worthless if its monetary value is all that matters before bidding him farewell.